Markets & payments

 ESAS is the Reserve Bank of New Zealand's Exchange Settlement Account System and along with Real-Time Gross Settlement (RTGS) allows individual transactions between financial institutions to be settled electronically as the transactions happen.

-In April 2016, the Reserve Bank started the Payment Systems Replacement Programme, focussing on implementing a change programme that ensures the on-going provision of payment and settlement infrastructure and systems.
+We are on track to go live with the Payment Systems Replacement Programme in April 2019.
+We are focussing now on implementing a change programme that ensures the on-going provision of payment and settlement infrastructure and systems.